'The Demon of Death Valley': Read TIME's Original Report on the 1969 Manson Family Arrests

 It was that December when Manson and his “family” made that first appearance in the pages of TIME Magazine, in the wake of the 1969 killings that made Manson a figure of global infamy.
 At that point, though the “Demon of Death Valley” headline clearly referred to him, Manson was still an unknown quantity:

 At the time, Manson was in police custody in connection with a different crime (auto theft) but police were hoping to bring charges against him for conspiracy and murder in these cases.
 They did so shortly after, and Manson was found guilty of those crimes in early 1971.
-He was serving a life sentence at the time of his death.
+He was serving a life sentence at the time of his death in 2017.